Aliahmad1512/FRESCO-RETAIL-PROJECT/README.md

 * Profession_Code: Customer’s profession code
 * Profession Type: Type of profession (Salaried, Self Employed, Others)
 * City_code: City identification code assigned to each city RETURN: This is our target variable that stores the response of whether the transaction was finally returned by the customer.
+* RETURN: This is our target variable that stores the response of whether the transaction was finally returned by the customer.